-Saturday Night Fever was released 40 years ago this December, and went on to become one of the biggest dance movies of all time.
-It also turned Travolta into a household name, solidified the Bee Gees' blossoming music careers and helped usher in the age of disco.
+Saturday Night Fever was released 40 years ago (Dec.
+2017), and went on to become one of the biggest dance movies of all time.
+It also turned Travolta into a household name, solidified the Bee Gees’ blossoming music careers and helped usher in the age of disco.

 Not bad for a film based on a fabricated New York magazine article written by British music journalist Nik Cohn.
 The 1976 piece, titled “Tribal Rites of the New Saturday Night,” chronicled the life of a troubled, working class guy named Vincent who was also happened to be a great dancer.
 Years later, Cohn confessed that his article’s groovy anti-hero was “a total fabrication.”
 (Get more details on the scandal here.)

 Now, at 40, Saturday Night Fever is a time capsule; one that perfectly preserves the subculture of the drug-fuelled disco era in Brooklyn, New York.
 It was a time of symphony-orchestrated danceable melodies, pre-AIDS promiscuity and bold high-fashion clothing; a time when aimless teens sought escape from their reality and comfort in the strobe lights and lit-up dance floors.
 A time when people just boogied the night away.